paolomanildo/NonReversible_Mixtures/Figures_1_2_3_6_8_9_10/README.md

 - `Figure_9.R`: Script to reproduce Figure 9.
 See Section E.2 for details of the simulation setup.

 - `Figure_10.R`: Script to reproduce Figure 10.
 See Section E.3 for details of the simulation setup.

+- `Figures/`: Folder containing all the figures reproduced by the scripts in this repository.